-2.5.2 Current costs
+2.5.2CURRENT COSTS

 These costs include expenditure actually incurred and paid by the centre, and those other items which, although not directly paid by the centre, represent a cost (imputed cost) for the teaching centre, like for instance, the estimated salaries of unpaid personnel.
+These are not included in the 2020-2021 edition of the survey.

-2.5.3 Current revenues
+2.5.3CURRENT REVENUES